Skip to the main content

 • A safety-conscious attitude

-• The ability to work quickly
+• The ability to work safely and efficiently in a fast-paced work environment

 • The ability to think ahead to the next procedure